 “I’d never seen such a low-key billionaire.” – thought Barère.
 “He owns a detached house in London, so he obviously has millions, but there’s nothing else!
 Where are the armies of servants, the fancy cars, the women, the parties?
 Is he trying hard to pretend to be poor, or is he just a freak?”

 From the satellite pictures he could see a pool in the backyard, but that was pretty much it, no hidden helipad or similar extravagances.
-He was mildly interesting by the roof as he noticed that it was a solar roof, consisting entirely of solar panels.
+The roof was mildly interesting: it consisted entirely of solar panels.
 Such a large roof must generate a serious amount of power.
 Barère didn’t think much of it, and assumed that Hoyle was just a clean energy freak.

 “This guy is supposed to be richest man in Europe, the secret identity of Satoshi Nakamoto.” – thought Barère dismissively – “At least that’s what the Party says.
 Not my problem.
 They gave me a job, I’ll dispatch it, and go back to having fun.
 The first two targets were a lot of fun, I can’t complain.” – he basked in the memories of firing Stingers for a while, and slowly let his mood sour again as he came back to the reality of being holed up in a hotel in London with no end in sight.